 Paulson Coletti represents individuals who have been wrongfully injured,

 including those who developed severe symptoms, side effects, and diseases

 after using dangerous pharmaceuticals.
 If you took Motrin and developed

 either Stevens-Johnson syndrome or TEN syndrome, we invite you to contact

 us today for a free review of your case.

 Our firm has more than 100 years of collective legal experience and have

-consistently been awarded for our work in the fields of personal injury and
+consistently been awarded for our work in the fields of

 product liability litigation for plaintiffs, such as “Best Law Firm” by U.S. News and “Lawyer